yezhengSTAT/FreeHiC/SpikeInModule/README.md

 FreeHi-C (**Fr**agment  interactions **e**mpirical **e**stimation for fast simulation of **Hi-C** data) version 2.0 enables spike-ins of differential chromatin interactions that can be data-driven or user-specified.
 The ability to simulate true differential chromatin interactions allows us to study operating characteristics of state-of-the-art differential interaction detection methods with simulations where both the background and the DCI signals mimic actual data.

 FreeHi-C Spike-in module replies on the FreeHi-C training module to process the raw data and obtain the fragment-pair interaction frequency file and bin-pair interaction frequency file.
-Spike-in module adds data-driven or user-defined spike-ins on the fragment-pair interaction frequency file.
+The spike-in module adds data-driven or user-defined spike-ins on the fragment-pair interaction frequency file.
 Based on this updated fragment-pair interaction frequency file, FreeHi-C simulation module will simulate and get the contact count matrix.

 ![FreeHi-C Spike-in Module diagram](/figures/FreeHiC_SpikeIn.png)